ahmetuyanikdev/CustomerLoanService/README.md

 **java -jar CustomerLoanService-1.0-SNAPSHOT.jar
 **

-it will start the application on 8080 port.
+it will start the application on port 8080.

 You can refer to user manuel document about how to call endpoints.
-Also there will be a postman collection for the endpoints.
+Also, there will be a postman collection for the endpoints.

+You can find user-manuel and postman collection in the docs folder.